matthewbdaly/jquery.listfilter/README.md

 Listfilter
 ----------

 Listfilter is a jQuery plugin for filtering HTML lists.
+Check out the [demo](http://astutech.github.io/jquery.listfilter/)

 How do I use it?
 ================